 If the backup is created automatically, the system settings are stored in the

 LocalMachine.reg file.
 If the backup is created manually, in addition the settings of current user are stored in the

 CurrentUser.reg file.
 In other words, while automatic backup stores primary system settings that are fully sufficient for system's functioning, the manual backup allows saving less relevant settings like Automation Workshop window sizes, toolbar settings and other user preferences.

 It is also possible to create manual backups.
 Go to the Backup tab of Automation Workshop Options and click the manual Backup button.

 The manual backups can be created and stored in the same folder where automatic ones.
 The only precaution is not to start manual backup process while automatic backup is running, otherwise one of the backups may contain insufficient data.
 If it is absolutely necessary to create manual backup while automatic backup is running, choose a different folder for it.

-Note that the automatic backups are performed under the SYSTEM user, while the manual ones always run under the current user.
+Automatic backups are performed under the SYSTEM user, while the manual ones always run with the current user credentials.

 Once the automatic backups are set, there is no need to remember to backup, nor for the effort to doing so.
 Automation Workshop automatically manages virtually unlimited backup creation and storage even on enterprise-class systems.